dovecot/documentation/source/admin_manual/doveadm_mailbox_commands.rst

 Doveadm Mailbox Commands
 =========================

-These commands should be run on one of the Dovecot directors.
-The director is then responsible for forwarding the command to be run in the correct backend.
-This guarantees that two backend servers don't attempt to modify the same user's mailbox at the same time (which might cause problems).

 .. versionchanged:: v3.0.0;v2.4.0

   All mail commands require providing ``-u``, ``-F`` or ``-A`` parameter. ``USER`` environment variable is no longer supported.